Documentation Index

 Overview

-The amberSearch Public API uses OAuth 2.0 Authorization Code Grant to authenticate third-party applications.
-This flow allows users to authorize external applications to access amberSearch on their behalf without sharing their credentials.This is a beta version of our OAuth 2.0 implementation.
+The amberSearch Public API uses OAuth 2.0 Authorization Code Grant and a PKCE safety measure to authenticate third-party applications.
+This flow allows users to authorize external applications to access amberSearch on their behalf without sharing their credentials.
+The provider abides by the specifications defined in the RFC 6749 and RFC 7636 protocols, implementing a seamless and secure interface for authorizing users.This is a beta version of our OAuth 2.0 implementation.
 Features may evolve as we continue to improve the API.

 Base URL